Fresh Apple Smoothie – Easy, 5 Minute Recipe!

 • Use dairy or non-dairy options, such as this easy 1-minute almond milk.
 For a plant-based version with added protein, choose unsweetened organic soy milk.

-• Don’t have maple sugar?
-Maple syrup works well too.
-Alternatively, opt for a natural, low-calorie sweetener like erythritol, stevia, or monk fruit.
+• Want less sugar?
+Opt for a natural, low-calorie sweetener like stevia or monk fruit.

 • For additional protein, fiber, and healthy fats, add protein powder, peanut butter, almond butter, chia seeds, hemp seeds, or walnuts.ย